williambl/tsidp/README.md

 > This repository is automated!
 Please look at the package versions
 > [here](https://github.com/arunoruto/tsidp/pkgs/container/tsidp).
 > If the code hasn't been touched for a long time, don't worry;
-> containers are built every Sunday morning against the newest release of Tailscale.
+> containers are built against the newest release of Tailscale.

 I saw the [video about tsidp](https://www.youtube.com/watch?v=BdQ-Gz6bs3g), I found it a bit sad that there was no docker container to try it out.